tianpeng97/react-testing-ground/part3/notes.md

 - we use the send method of response object to send a string back to browser and since it's a string, express autosets Content-Type header to text/html, defaults also status to 200
 - JSON formatted string is autochanged to application/json
+- use colon, like notes/:id for defining parameters, and we can access id in request object, like request.params.id
+- like with promises, need a way to treat 200 and 404 (response.status(404).end()) requests
+- .status() is used for settings status
+- .end() used for response without sending data
+- .statusMessage = "message" with 404 status (message IN status, not displayed)
+- status 204 no content if returns no data to response
+- app.use(express.json()) to use json-parser, which takes JSON request, transforms it to JS object then attaches it to body of request before sending
+- status 400 is for BAD requests (if for example body has bad content, like no empty values)
+- for the above and ALWAYS REMEMBER, inside handler, RETURN WILL END EXECUTION
+- res.json will JSON.stringify response, but u can also res.send('<html/>')

 # Distincting between data object and JSON